 On September 15, 2008 – on an otherwise untypical day – an American bank called Lehman Brothers went bankrupt.
-While most of the rest of the world didn’t realise it at at the time, the bank’s collapse would have catastrophic knock on effects for both financial centres and the wider public throughout the next few years, in what has come to be known as ‘the crash’.
+While most of the rest of the world didn’t realise it at the time, the bank’s collapse would have catastrophic knock-on effects for both financial centres and the wider public throughout the next few years, in what has come to be known as ‘the crash’.

-As McLaren releases a new photobook to mark the 10th anniversary of the crash, he talks about having a sense of humour amid all of the chaos, and whether lessons have been learned…
+As McLaren releases a new photobook to mark the 10th anniversary of the crash, he talks about telling the story of the crisis through images of everyday life in the City, and keeping a sense of humour amid all of the chaos.

 CR: How did you start photographing the City of London?